ALL PERSONS 12 YEARS OF AGE AND OLDER ARE ELIGIBLE TO RECEIVE THE VACCINE IN FLORIDA

-At this time, the state has not allocated COVID-19 vaccine to Intercoastal Medical Group but it is readily available in the community.
-Intercoastal Medical Group is continually monitoring for updates related to vaccine supply and will keep our website up-to-date as vaccine information becomes available.
+At this time, Intercoastal Medical Group is not administering COVID-19 vaccine.
+However, COVID-19 vaccine is readily available in our community.
+We continually monitor for updates related to vaccine supply and will keep our website up-to-date as vaccine updates occur.

 Where to find the COVID-19 Vaccine